9 Great Events Taking Place in the Lake District This Spring

 There are routes for all abilities if you want to join in, but even if you just want to come along and cheer on the teams, it’s a fun day in the calendar and all for a great cause.

-If you’re looking for accommodation for your stay in the Lakes this spring, check out our holiday and leisure parks here at Pure Leisure.
+If you’re looking for accommodation for your stay in the Lake District this spring, check out our holiday and leisure parks here at Pure Leisure.